modonohoe/print-smoothies/README.md

 #### **Solved Bugs**

 - My original get_name() function accepted numbers for the customer name.
-Researching and implemeting the 'isaplpha' string method resolved this.
+Researching and implemeting the 'isalpha' string method resolved this.

 - The return_to_main_menu() function, orignially accepted any character for Y or N.